-Here's a list of the best music distribution services around the world to help you make the best decision for you and your career.
+Here's a list of the best music distribution services around the world to help you make the best decision for your career.

 Oh, hey!
 We’re so stoked you’ve found us, thanks for stopping by .
 We’re a free music distribution service that was founded in 2015 by a global team of music industry experts with a mission to give control back to artists.
 We offer free music distribution and let artists keep 100% of their rights and royalties.